4.4.1. Removing a Datasource from an Existing Deployment

 policy mode is now AUTOMATIC

-Now the node has been removed from the active dataservice, the services must be stopped and then removed from the configuration.
+Now the cluster has been removed from the composite dataservice, the services on the old nodes must be stopped and then removed from the configuration.

 shell> stopall